Want to learn more about breaking into B2B writing? Download the “B2B Writing in One Hour” exercise at www.B2BWritingInstitute.com.

 Here’s a bit of background information about B2B writing and what it takes to be successful in this lucrative writing field.

-You know what this means?
-It means that there’s a huge built-in market for writers who know how to talk about business problems and sell products and services to other businesses.
+Ninety-three percent of organizations engage in content marketing for their businesses, but they often run into roadblocks keeping up with demand.
+That means there’s a huge built-in market for writers who know how to talk about business problems and sell products and services to other businesses.

 These clients already know they need your services and they already know your services are worth the cost.
 They just need to meet you and get sold on the fact that you’re the right writer for them.

-Skills you need to be successful in B2B writing
+Skills you need to be successful in B2B copywriting

 You know the market is there, so how do you know you’ll enjoy the work?
-Here are three skills you’ll need to be successful or desirable as a B2B writer:
+Here are three skills you’ll need to be successful or desirable as a B2B copywriter:

 - Writing talent: You know how to put words together into convincing and well-received sentences.
 You know how to convey meaning clearly for readable, relatable online content.